coveo/source.coveo.com/_posts/2021-02-23-coveo-headless-plus-svelte.md

 You can now open `localhost:3000` and directly edit the files, with hot-reload support!
 Yes, this is already very impressive.

-Now, let's remove some of the code that will not really be needed to in `index.svelte`, which now looks like this:
+Now, let's remove some of the code that will not really be needed in `index.svelte`, which now looks like this:

 ```svelte
 <svelte:head>